Marvel Snap Pool (Series) 1 Card Tier List

 These cards aren’t necessarily bad, and they can fill a role in several decks.
 The problem arises when you have to chose which cards to include, and the space in Marvel Snap is very limited.
 As a result, these cards tend to be the first, or second ones we aren’t including for lack of space, but that shouldn’t stop you from considering them, and thinking about their synergies in your deck.

 Later in your experience, you will also unlock new cards, which will give some of these cards a new life, as there will be additional ways to work around their ability.
-Wolverine is a regular inclusion in Galactus decks, Mister Sinister sees play with Cerebro or the Sera Miracle build and Forge has been a staple in the Silver Surfer deck for almost an entire month.
+Wolverine is a regular inclusion in Galactus or Destroy decks, Mister Sinister sees play with Cerebro or Patrior, while Forge has been a staple in the Bounce deck for a very long time now, and a really good card to grow Deadpool or Multiple Man in their featured decks.

-See this group of cards as ones that won’t fit everywhere, like the A Tier cards could, but that aren’t to completely forget about either, as they are good enough to be relevant as you enhance your collection.
+See this group of cards as ones that won’t fit everywhere, like the A Tier cards could, but that aren’t to completely forget about either, as they are good enough to be relevant as you enhance your collection or find a specific synergy to exploit.

 Lacking Some Overall Power to See Play